-Quantitation of proteins and peptides by Selective Reaction Monitoring
+Quantitation by Selective Reaction Monitoring-Multiple Reaction Monitoring

 The Thermo Scientific TSQ Quantum Access Max mass spectrometer can determine absolute quantities of selected proteins in complex mixtures, such as a whole cell extract.